New Ceramic Tile - Sales & Installations

 - Fill holes and cracks up to ¼" thickness with patch and/or leveling compounds.

 - Fill in and level depressions up to ¼" deep with patch and/or leveling compounds.

 - Remove paint, varnish, wax, pigmented material, solvents, grease, oil, etc. completely.

 - Plan the grouting to take place 1-4 days after the tile installation depending on curing conditions.

 Follow-up Activities and Initial Maintenance

+- Documentation.
 Process the billing and get a hand written or published warranty.
 Retain the sales receipt and any product description from the purchase of the goods.
 If possible, document the manufacturer's name and the manufacturer's full product description including color.
-Furthermore, retain a sample of the tile or stone for comparisons.
+Furthermore, retain a sample of the ceramic or glass for comparisons.
 For insurance purposes, it's good to have a picture of your new product in a safe place.

-Wolfe Flooring picks up all flooring product scraps.
-The customer will need to sweep and mop the tile or stone.
-The tile or stone should not be swept or mopped for 48 hours after the grouting is finished.
+- Wolfe Flooring picks up all flooring product scraps.
+The customer may need to mop the ceramic or glass tile.
+The ceramic tile should not be swept or mopped for 24 hours after the grouting is finished.
 Be sure the grout is dry.

-Do not expose the tile or stone to any foot traffic for 24 hours after it is installed.
-Be sure the tile or stone is firmly set before walking on it.
+- Do not expose the tile to any foot traffic for 24 hours after it is installed.
+Be sure the tile is firmly set before walking on it.
 Then, do not return the furniture or step on the grout lines for 24 hours after the grouting is finished.
 Be sure the grout is dry.
 The mortar and the grout need time to cure.

-Maintain the same temperature for 48 hours after your tile or stone installation.
+- Maintain the same temperature for 48 hours after your ceramic tile installation.